QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 # Word Embedding and Sentiment Analysis Based Stock Prediction

 ## Introduction:
 In this project, we used several word embedding methods on the financial news dataset to create additional features to the prehistorical stock price data set and trained a model to predict the close price at a specific time.
+We formulate the problem as a regression problem.
+We first construct time series data and use the previous 30 day's data to predict the next day's closing price.
 The main tools we used are based on a language model called "BERT", i.e Bidirectional Encoder Representations from Transformers.
-In this project, we will train the model with each of the tools listed below and compare their results.
-In the end, we will try to ensemble the tools to train a final model.
+In this project, we will train the model using **LSTM** with each of the tools listed below and compare their results.
+In the end, we will try to ensemble the tools to train a final model, and hopefully to get a better result.

 ## Tools:
 * [BERT](https://arxiv.org/pdf/1810.04805.pdf)